univention/guardian/README.md

 This app contains the components `Guardian Authorization API` and the OPA service in a docker compose app.
 The configuration files can be found in `appcenter-authz`.
 The App ID is `guardian-authorization-api`.

+### Guardian Management API

+This app contains the components for `Guardian Management API`.
+The configuration files can be found in `appcenter-management`.
+The App ID is `guardian-management-api`.

+### Guardian Management UI

+This is a frontend app that is paired with the Guardian Management UI.
+Currently this is not dockerized or in the app center.
+Please see the README in `management-ui`.

 ## Development

 The first step is to create a copy of the example env file and adapt it to your environment.